bootstrap-vue/bootstrap-vue/docs/components/table/README.md

 each item (record) row, and to provide additional fetures such as enabling sorting on the column, etc.

+Fields can be provided as a _simple array_, an _array of objects_, or an _object_.
+Internally the fields data will be normalized into the _array of objects_ format.
+Events or slots that include the column `field` data will be in the normalized field object format (array of objects for `fields`, or an object for an individual `field`).

 ### Fields as a simple array
 Fields can be a simple array, for defining the order of the columns, and which columns to display (order is guaranteed):